ffloof/Animal-Royale-Data/README.md

 The winner distribution looks at a glance very similar to the overall player distribution and while there are differences I would chalk those up to the smaller sample size of winners.
 As for the heatmap of average ranks is very noisy and largely inconclusive due to the limited sample size per region make of it what you will.

-NOTE: spots where no players landed on the heatmap were filled as 64(red).
+NOTE: Spots where no players landed on the heatmap were filled as 64(red).

 ## Conclusion

 This was my October 2021 project, it was mostly me getting my feet wet in data engineering and a bit of data analysis.
 I do not expect that I will be updating this project or collecting more data.
 I was contemplating adding features like weapon and kill data but my attempts at it were horribly buggy, but maybe I will revisit it at some point.

-Unfortunately I cannot release the actual data gathering program as the process.
-Reverse engineering the game to pull data about other players is already a grey area.
+Unfortunately I cannot release the actual data gathering program.
+The process of reverse engineering the game to pull data about other players is already a grey area.
 With the information it collects you could use very similar methods to write cheats for the game and I do not want to enable that.

 Hopefully for whatever data science related project I try my hand at next I can make some models rather than just stop at a very basic analysis.